Qarik-Group/bash-shell-utilities/README.md

 ```

 #### vn_Compare
 The compare function compares the version and if the prerelease exists then it gets compared to.
-The prelease field can be with or without case sensitiviity.
+The prelease field, by default,  will be compared with case sensitivity.

 <dl>
 <dt>inputs</dt>
 <dd>semanic-versioning-string1
 semanic-versioning-string2
-[sensitive|insensitive]
+[<u>sensitive</u>|insensitive]
 </dd>
 </dl>